 Responsibilities: Who is depending on you?

-Although non-climbers and new ones don’t understand this, experienced climbers recognize an increasing scale of risk as you move through the climbing types.
-For example, you would need to work really hard to die sport climbing.
-Almost all the risk is only perceived.
+Although non-climbers and new climbers don’t understand this, experienced climbers recognize an increasing scale of risk as you move through the climbing types.
+For example, you would need to work really hard to die in a sport climbing accident.
+Almost all the risk in that climbing is only perceived.
 According to the Accidents in North American Mountaineering (American Alpine Club), the climbing related deaths are in line with normal accidental death rates.
-However, you move into the alpine environment, there are many objective dangers (rock/ice fall, weather, avalanches and crevasses, etc.) that give a rise to the risk.
+However, when you move into the alpine environment, there are many objective dangers (rock/ice fall, weather, avalanches and crevasses, etc.) that give a rise to the risk.
 Add the factors of high altitude mountaineering and the risk-level rises to beyond normal.

 Wisdom: Are you putting God to the test?

-Matthew 4:5-7.
-It says, “Then the devil took him to the holy city and had him stand on the highest point of the temple.”
+Matthew 4:5-7 says, “Then the devil took him to the holy city and had him stand on the highest point of the temple.”
 If you are the Son of God," he said, "throw yourself down.
 For it is written: "'He will command his angels concerning you, and they will lift you up in their hands, so that you will not strike your foot against a stone.'
 Jesus answered him, "It is also written: 'Do not put the Lord your God to the test.'”

-If you would like, please contact Calvin at at 541-385-6735 or firstname.lastname@example.org.
+If you would like, please contact Calvin at at 541-408-5846 or firstname.lastname@example.org.
 Thanks!